ItamarFi/AndroidApp_RemoteCtrlJoystick/README.md

 # Joystick Android App

 ## 🔎 Overview
-The project displays a joystick via android app so the user can control the airplain and flight it with the Flight-Gear program witch simulate real aircraft.
+This project displays a joystick via android app so the user can control the airplain and flight it with the Flight-Gear simulator app.

 ## :art: Design architecture
 The project was designed with MVVM architecture and written with Java.